GoogleChrome/web.dev/src/site/content/en/fast/incorporate-performance-budgets-into-your-build-tools/index.md

 [Webpack](https://developers.google.com/web/fundamentals/performance/webpack/) is a powerful build tool for optimizing how your code is delivered to the users.
 It also supports setting performance budgets based on **asset size**.

 Turn on [performance hints](https://webpack.js.org/configuration/performance/) in the configuration file and Webpack will show you command line warnings or errors when your bundle size grows over the limit.
-It’s a great way to stay mindful about asset sizes throughout the development.
+It's a great way to stay mindful about asset sizes throughout the development.

 After the build step, Webpack outputs a color-coded list of assets and their sizes.
 Anything over budget is highlighted in yellow.